WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 ### **Section 2.5: Operators**

-Opertators are used to perform operations on variables and values.
+Operators are used to perform operations on variables and values.
 The example code block below shows the commonly used operators in C# programming (exclusive of the basic mathematical operator and equality operators).

 ```cs
 static void Main(string[] args)